aribiswas/drlnd-navigation/Report.md

 <img src="https://render.githubusercontent.com/render/math?math=\delta = Q^(s,a%3B\theta) - r %2B \gamma argmax_a Q^*(s,a%3B\theta^-)">

 The agent also uses the **Double-DQN** algorithm which decouples the action selection from the target network evaluation during computation of the TD error.
 This reduces issues like overestimation during training.
-TLDR, the argmax operation is performed on the target network instead of the local Q-network.
+TLDR, the argmax operation is performed on the local Q-network instead of the target network.
 A full description of the Double-DQN algorithm can be found in the paper [here](https://arxiv.org/abs/1509.06461).

 <pre><code>def learn(self,experiences):
         """